VictorRChagas/ecommerce/README.md

 <h2>Greetings, Developer(s)!</h2>

+I suggest to clone the repository and run it locally for avoiding possible issues, any question, call me any time.

 Here I'm gonna tell a lit bit more of the decisions I took whereas I was doing the project.